Originally published Wednesday, 21 October 2020.

 Volunteers are a critical piece of the body of Christ and most ministries, communities, and nonprofits.
 And while we know that Jesus was the perfect example of servanthood and the ultimate model for our behavior as Christians, it is also important that we honor our volunteers in our churches.

 Volunteers take time from their busy schedules to serve in your ministry, organization, or church because they are passionate about your cause.
 They want to see single moms encouraged.
 They want to feed the homeless.
 They want to honor the Lord with their talents and skills.
 While most do not do it for any type of recognition, it is always important to honor those who are sacrificing their time away from family and friends.
 It is important that they know you value them and that their work within your church matters.

 Take a volunteer to lunch.
-It’s such a simply gesture, but so powerful.
-Taking the time to get to know a volunteer and using personal time, such as your lunch break, to do so, not only let’s them know you appreciate their service, it gives them the gift of your time.
+It’s such a simple gesture, but so powerful.
+Taking the time to get to know a volunteer using personal time, such as your lunch break, to do so, not only lets them know you appreciate their service, it gives them the gift of your time.

 Hold an honor banquet in their honor.
 Banquets don’t have to cost a ton of money.
 Set up a nice dinner at your home.
 Take a moment to share something special about each honoree.

 Write a card or letter.
 Who takes the time to do this anymore?!
 What a neat surprise for a volunteer to receive a handwritten note from you telling them how much you appreciate their service.